-Passage of these structures was also evident in observations from other instruments on-board Cassini.
-In particular, a large FD (Figure 8c) was measured in the background of both the E4 and E6 channels of the LEEMS sensor [Krimigis et al., 2005] (the backgrounds are dominated by GCRs, but it is not possible to determine their energy), starting at the arrival of the shock.
-The declining phase of the FD lasted for ~5 days and two slopes are visible, between the shock and mid-day on November 15, and from that time to the maximum cosmic ray depression.
-As will be described in the next section, this change in slope is due to the transit of two different regions of the ICME (2-step FD).
-The first step on November 12-15, corresponds to the shock of the ICME structure.
+Low Energy Magnetospheric Measurement System (LEEMS) sensor [Krimigis et al., 2004] (the backgrounds are dominated by GCRs, but it is not possible to determine their energy), starting at the arrival of the shock.
+The declining phase of the FD lasted for ~5 days and two slopes are visible, between the shock and midday on 15 November, and from that time to the maximum cosmic ray depression.
+As will be discussed further in section 3, this change in slope is due to the transit of two different regions of the ICME (two-step FD).
+The first step on 12-15 November corresponds to the shock of the ICME structure.
 It was followed by a gradual decrease in the GCR due to the ICME sheath passage, which lasted for 3 days.
-The second step occurred on November 15-18 and coincided with the deepest point of the FD measured by LEMMS.
-In this case the FD slope is much steeper than in the previous case, and it is associated with the passage of the ejectas of the ICME as observed by the magnetometer and the LEMMS instrument (panel d).
-A rotation of the magnetic field structure of the ICME (Figure 8a and 8b) is detected, which also matches with the large increase in proton density of Figure 8d observed by LEMMS in the proton channel P2 (2280-4492 keV).
-From November 18 to 22, during the recovery phase of the FD, a large well-defined configuration is observed that corresponds to a large rotation and enhancement of the magnetic field (up to 2 nT).
-This structure is identified as the flux rope part of the ICME, called magnetic cloud.
-This structure could host high energy particles traveling together with the ICME structure, as observed in the small increase in the GCR from LEMMS.
-From November 22 to 28 the magnetic field remains at ~1 nT and goes back to normal conditions after that with an average magnetic field value of 0.2-0.3 nT.
+The second step occurred on 15-18 November and coincided with the deepest point of the FD measured by LEMMS.
+In this case the FD slope is much steeper than in the previous case, and it is associated with the passage of the ejectas of the ICME as observed by the magnetometer and the LEMMS instrument (Figure 8).
+A rotation of the magnetic field structure of the ICME (Figures 8a and 8b) is detected, which also matches with the large increase in proton density of Figure 8d observed by LEMMS in the proton channel P2 (2280-4492 keV).
+From 18 to 22 November, during the recovery phase of the FD, a large well-defined configuration is observed that corresponds to a large rotation and enhancement of the magnetic field (up to 2 nT).
+This structure is identified as the flux rope part of the ICME, a magnetic cloud.
+This structure could host high-energy particles traveling together with the ICME structure, as observed in the small increase in the GCR from LEMMS.
+From 22 to 28 November the magnetic field remains at ~1 nT and goes back to normal conditions after that with an average magnetic field value of 0.2-0.3 nT.
 The recovery phase of the FD was longer than a month, suggesting that the shock and ICME modulated the GCR intensity over a wide region at the distance of Saturn.
 A very similar event at 1 AU was reported in Blanco et al. [2013], although the event duration was different, presumably due to the different heliocentric distances of Saturn and Earth.

 The arrival time of the shock at Saturn at 18:55 UT on the 12 November closely coincides with the predictions made by both model simulations.
-The CDPP propagation tool predicts an impact at Saturn at 16:09 UT on the 12 November 2014, only 2 hours and 46 min before the observed shock arrival.
-The WSA-ENLIL+Cone model predicts the arrival of the north and central portion of the ICME at 12:00 UT on November 15, and indicates that the ICME would take at least four days to transit Saturn.
-However, this is likely to be a minimum because the WSA-ENLIL+Cone model does not accurately model the structure of the ICME, and it is clear from Figure 8 that the time of passage was much longer than this estimate.
+The CDPP propagation tool predicts an impact at Saturn at 16:09 UT on the 12 November 2014, only 2 h and 46 min before the observed shock arrival.
+The WSA-ENLIL + Cone model predicts the arrival of the north and central portion of the ICME at 12:00 UT on 15 November and indicates that the ICME would take at least 4 days to transit Saturn.
+However, this is likely to be a minimum because the WSA-ENLIL + Cone model does not accurately model the structure of the ICME, and it is clear from Figure 8 that the time of passage was much longer than this estimate.